 - To request permission for a CSE course, click here

-- To request a letter as a CS-Eng, CS-LSA, or DS-Eng student, click here
+- To request a letter or form as a CS-Eng, CS-LSA, or DS-Eng student, click here